AliHamza0007/Evently/README.md

 - **Update Events:** Empowering users to modify event details dynamically, ensuring that event information remains accurate and up-to-date.
 - **Delete Events:** A straightforward process for removing events from the system, giving administrators the ability to manage and curate the platform effectively.

-👉 **Related Events:** Smartly connects events that are related and displaying on the event details page, making it more engaging for users
+👉 **Related Events:** Smartly connects events that are related and displaying on the event details page, making it more engaging for users.

-👉 **Organized Events:** Efficient organization of events, ensuring a structured and user-friendly display for the audience, i.e., showing events created by the user on the user profile
+👉 **Organized Events:** Efficient organization of events, ensuring a structured and user-friendly display for the audience, i.e., showing events created by the user on the user profile.

 👉 **Search & Filter:** Empowering users with a robust search and filter system, enabling them to easily find the events that match their preferences.